TIBCOSoftware/snappydata/docs/programming_guide.md

 ### SnappyStreamingContext Usage
 SnappyData extends Spark streaming so stream definitions can be declaratively written using SQL and these streams can be analyzed using static and dynamic SQL.

-Below example shows how to use the `SnappyStreamingContext` to apply a schema to existing DStream and then query the `SchemaDStream` with simple SQL.
-It also shows the ability of the SnappyStreamingContext to deal with SQL queries.

 #### Scala
 ```scala